tomzx/blog.tomrochette.com-content/agi/human-development/article.md

 ## Baby
 ### Language acquisition
+Research shows that the unborn child is capable of hearing by about the fourth month of gestation, but the auditory apparatus is not fully formed until about the sixth month.
+At birth, hearing is the most developed of the senses, so it is of prime importance to the baby in exploring its world. [^14]

+The human fetus has some basic hearing capacity from the age of about 18 weeks.
+This ability matures and develops over the next few weeks, with low-frequency sounds outside the mother's body being heard better than those of high frequency.
+From birth up to four months, the baby starts to respond to loud or sudden sounds, beginning to localize them by turning the head.
+From three to six months, the baby begins to recognize and also make sounds.
+Between six and 12 months, he or she begins to babble, recognizes basic words like "mommy," and starts to recognize voices.
+The baby begins to form words from the age of about one year.
+Each child reaches these milestones in hearing and speech development at different times, but very slow development may indicate some problem with the hearing apparatus. [^14]

 In the first few months (1 to 4 months) following its birth, a baby's language is primarily focused around making voewel-like noises (cooes) and/or babbles[^3].
 It will also attempt to vocalize.

 >Infants first begin vocalizing by crying, followed by cooing and then vocal play.
 These first forms of sound production are the easiest for children to use.